 A fair and competitive industry has developed thanks to regulation and licensing by the state.
 Online and in-person operations have expanded since the market launched in 2019, proving that the industry can find success in the state.
 The reviews featured on this site cover Indiana online gaming platforms that are 100% legal and safe.

 Read on to find out which gambling activities are legal in Indiana and why finding a legitimate online site should be a priority.
 Additionally, you will discover which operators are licensed, how to recognize them, and what to expect when betting in the Hoosier State.

 Daily fantasy sports (DFS) and sports betting are legal online in the state while online casino gambling and online poker are not.

-Indiana online sports betting became legal in May 2019 when Governor Holcomb signed bill HB 1015, and the first sites were ready to launch in October of the same year.
+Indiana online sports betting became legal in May 2019 when Gov. Eric Holcomb signed HB 1015 into law, and the first sites were ready to launch in October of the same year.
 Since the state already has legal land-based casinos and off-track betting (OTB), these locations were chosen to partner with online operators to launch online sportsbooks.

 - Best promotions

 - Community competitions